-Therefore with much nostalgia, I recollect my days, in the 1990s, travelling 4 hours each time between Bombay and Pune, on various trains, every week for 5 years, almost exclusively in the ‘Ladies’!
+Therefore, with much nostalgia, I recollect my days, in the 1990s, travelling 4 hours each time between Bombay and Pune, on various trains, every week for 5 years, almost exclusively in the Ladies’ compartment!

-There you had it; your own 10 centimetres of seat space for the next four hours and one had to be eternally grateful for it.
-No doubt one had to return the favour another time, but it was all about being part of the sorority.
+There you had it; your own 10 centimetres of seat space for the next four hours and you had to be eternally grateful for it.
+No doubt you would have to return the favour another time, but it was all about being part of the sorority.
 If you were new and did not find a seat, then you just had to climb up to the next level on the luggage berth and sit perched high up, where the fan kept you cool while you bonded with other sister newbies on another high berth.